'La Belle Dame sans Merci' Analysis

 And no / birds sing!
 (4 syllables, 2 feet=iambic dimeter)

 This tetrameter/dimeter contrast is unusual for the typical folk ballad so Keats must have wanted the change to place emphasis on that last shortened line in each stanza.

-- Stanza 3 also has 5 syllables in the last line, a spondee foot (DA-DUM) and a following anapaest:
+Stanza 3 also has 5 syllables in the last line, a spondee foot (DA-DUM) and the following anapaest:

 © 2018 Andrew Spacey